A lot or a little?

 Is it any good?

+This movie is a complete disaster.
 Based loosely on the 1960 British film School for Scoundrels or How to Win Without Actually Cheating!, this is another juvenile buddy flick along the lines of Old School and Road Trip, also directed by Todd Phillips.
 But it likely won't acquire the cult following of those movies, thanks to a few minor details -- like, oh, directing, casting, and writing.
 The film lacks the energy of Phillips' earlier movies, and the pacing and comedic timing are dismal.
-It's a complete disaster.

 Heder is completely miscast.
 He has one emotion -- goofy -- and when he tries to act scared or serious, it just ends up right back at goofy.
 He also has zero chemistry with Barrett and Thornton.
 Thornton is a formidable actor, but this is likely the worst film he's ever made.
 The rest of the cast members, including the usually great David Cross and Sarah Silverman, are just killing time, waiting for the end credits to roll.